FluxML/fluxml.github.io/tutorials/_posts/2021-10-8-dcgan-mnist.md

 end
 ```
 <br>
-Now, we define a similar function for the generator.
+We define a similar function for the generator.

 ```julia
 function train_generator!(gen, disc, x, gen_opt, hparams)